Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 Now we just need to flatten all these values into a single list of tokens so we can feed it into our model, just like the text example of `CAB ACE` earlier.

-There are all sorts of different encoding schemes you could employ, many of which can be seen on the [MIDITok](https://miditok.readthedocs.io/en/latest/tokenizations.html) website (which I only just discovered!).
+There are all sorts of different encoding schemes you could employ, many of which can be seen on the [MIDITok](https://miditok.readthedocs.io/en/latest/tokenizations.html) website (which I only just discovered whilst writing this blog!).
 What they more or less all have in common, including the one I used which was adapted from MusicAutoBot, are

 - Tokens for each note (of the 128 available in MIDI)
 - Tokens for each duration (from a single timestep all the way up to whatever limit you set on note length).